 R v Altinbas, CCC: Leading Counsel instructed by a solicitor defendant in respect of a multi- million pound immigration fraud in which the firm itself provided “brides for hire”.

 R v Vidgeon, Ipswich CC: Leading Counsel for the principal defendant in a six-handed Boiler Room fraud in a joint SFO/FSA investigation.
-In a twist to the “usual” operation of such a fraud, on this occasion the organization corrupted the executive management of the traded companies and secured their complicity to the perpetration of the fraud.
+In a twist to the “usual” operation of such a fraud, on this occasion, the organization corrupted the executive management of the traded companies and secured their complicity to the perpetration of the fraud.
 The offending is alleged to be some of the most prolific, complex and significant of its kind, with over £7m being lost.

 R v Fraser, Blackfriars CC: First Junior for one of the two defendants in the SFO prosecution emanating from the collapse of the Imperial Consolidated Group, one of the largest and most complex international investment frauds ever prosecuted by the SFO.
 The allegation was that the group of multi-national plc. companies were being run as a veil for a Ponzi fraud based upon Caribbean Private Placement and Mutual investment funds.
 Over 3,000 individuals invested over £253m.
-The first 6 month trial (2008) resulted in a hung jury and second trial (2009-2010) led to complete acquittals after a trial lasting 160 days.
+The first 6-month trial (2008) resulted in a hung jury and the second trial (2009-2010) led to complete acquittals after a trial lasting 160 days.